The Crucial Role of Wolves in the Food Chain: Apex Predators and Ecosystem Engineers

 Economic and Social Implications:

 The removal of wolves can also have economic and social implications.
 While some may perceive wolves as a threat to livestock, their absence can lead to increased costs associated with managing overabundant herbivore populations.
-Moreover, the loss of biodiversity and ecosystem services provided by healthy ecosystems can have far-reaching economic repercussions.
+Beyond that, the loss of biodiversity and ecosystem services provided by healthy ecosystems can have far-reaching economic repercussions.

 Wolf Conservation and Reintroduction Efforts: Restoring Balance